COMMUNITY ENGAGEMENT | REPAIR THE WORLD

 Our Guiding Principles

-Relate: Develop relationships within the Jewish community and across race with partners we can collaborate with to support racial justice efforts.
+Relate: Develop collaborative relationships within the Jewish community and across people of different races to advance racial justice.

 These principles are based on the Religious Action Center of Reform Judaism (RAC)’s Racial Justice Campaign model.